Associated Television (UK)This is a featured page

 FX/SFX

-: The appearance of the colored circles, the "rainbow" effects.
+: The appearance of the colored circles, and the "rainbow" effects.

 Music/Sounds

-: A loud, proud, and bombastic orchestral theme composed by Wally Stott.
-In its early years, the music was lower in pitch and sounded more low-budget.
+: A loud, proud, and bombastic orchestral theme composed by Jack Parnell, arranged by Wally Stott (later Angela Morley).
+In its early years (?), the music was lower in pitch and sounded more low-budget.
+The black & white variant used a abridged version of the music.